Cat Marnell Is Lonely All The Time, But Still Has A Lot To Say

 Who approached whom for this collaboration?

 “I met with Audible the spring after How To Murder Your Life came out.
 It was the one meeting I took as I was actually having a complete fucking mental breakdown and snapping.
-I showed up at the bar with a rainbow wig, and I met with this guy Ander from Audible — shout him out!
+I showed up at the bar with a rainbow wig, and I met with this guy Andrew (Eisenman) from Audible — shout him out!
 Love him — and I found out that Audible, which I didn’t know that much about because I was writing my book and also in a drug haze, wanted original content from published authors.
 I thought it was pretty modern.
 What I originally thought of when my agent sent through that request, because I usually just say no to everything — how sad is that? — was Howard Stern working with satellite [radio].
 I know it is completely different, but I really admire Howard Stern.
 I just liked the idea of doing something new.
 I just wanted to switch it up.

 Advertisement